Teichlab/scg_lib_structs/docs/source/ge/sci-RNA-seq.md

 ### Run bcl2fastq With Strategy 1

 I actually prefer this way.
-Here is an example of the `SampleSheet.csv` from a NextSeq run with a full 96-well plate (2nd plate) using standard Nextera Index primers:
+Here is an example of the `SampleSheet.csv` from a NextSeq run with a full 96-well plate (2nd plate) using some standard indices:

 ```text
 [Header],,,,,,,,,,,